-- 3. On the [Nodes] tab ( O ), you can edit the following options related to nodes: - Show Details on Hover Labels.
-Toggle this option to enable or disable the pop-up Properties pane that appears when you hover over a node in the map. - Show External Labels.
-Toggle this option to show or hide a user-defined label field for the node.
-If you enable this option, the external label appears under the node icon in the map. - Label Fields.
-If you selected the Show External Labels toggle, you can expand this section and edit the type of label that displays under each node type: devices, services (sometimes called "Har providers" in the user interface), applications, and topology elements.
-For example, you could edit the external labels to display the device class or organization name under each device node. - Services.
+- Services.
 You can toggle off services to hide services in the map.
 You can also expand this section to filter the map by Service Type, Name, Organization, Availability, Health, and Risk. - Applications.
 You can toggle off applications to hide applications in the map.
 You can also expand this section to filter the map by Application Type, Name, and Organization. - Device.
 You can toggle off devices to hide devices in the map.
 You can also expand this section to filter the map by Category, Class, Sub-class, Status, Name, and Organization. - 4.
-On the [Edges] tab ( •• ), you can edit the following options related to edges: - Labels.
+On the [Edges] tab ( ᅇ ), you can edit the following options related to edges: - Labels.
 Lets you show or hide the labels for the type of relation next to the edge. - Arrowheads.
-Lets you show or hide arrows to represent the direction of the relationships. - Arrow Spacing Ratio.
+Lets you show or hide arrows to represent the direction of the relationships, such as a child node pointing to a parent node. - Arrow Spacing Ratio.
 If you selected the Arrowheads toggle, you can use this option to set where you want the arrows to appear on the edges.
 For example, a ratio setting of ".5" would place the arrow at the halfway point between two connected nodes.
 A ratio setting of ".7" (or 70%) is the maximum. - Curved Edges.
 Lets you show curved lines or straight lines connecting nodes.